otjrocks/Breakout/README.md

    - V: Take a ball away from your shooter.
    - S: Clear all the balls currently in play.
 If you have a life and balls remaining, you can reshoot with the shooter.
 This can be useful if the ball gets stuck somewhere in the level.

+### Create a New Level
+- To create a new level, see the `src/main/java/resources/levels/FORMAT.txt`.
+All levels are stored in .txt files.
+When adding a new level, please use the format provided in this text file and increment the constant value NUM_LEVELS in the GameConfig file.
+- Other aspects of the game can be modified by tweaking the constant values found in the GameConfig file.

 ### Notes/Assumptions